 We are still looked down upon by the truly wealthy.

 After we won and moved into an exclusive neighborhood, we planned a huge Fourth of July party and invited all our neighbors.
 None of them came—they thought we didn’t earn our money.
-Don’t have a winning ticket?
-Find out the 5 easy ways to earn extra income.
+Check out the stories of these big lottery winners whose money and luck ran out.